 - Frosting Spatula – You may use a piping bag if you wish but I found it easiest to frost these cupcakes using a frosting spatula and personally like the look of it.

-Vegan Chocolate Cupcakes Recipe Questions
+Gluten and Dairy Free Chocolate Cupcakes Recipe Questions

-What kind of non-dairy milk can I use in this recipe? – You can use anything you’d like, unsweetened almond milk or unsweetened coconut milk would work nicely.
+What kind of non-dairy milk can I use in this recipe? – You can use anything you’d like, unsweetened almond milk or unsweetened coconut milk work nicely.

 Why is there vinegar in this dessert recipe? – The vinegar is an essential part of this recipe.
 It reacts with the baking soda to give rise to the cupcakes similar to what an egg would provide.
 I promise you can’t taste the vinegar!